DataStax-Academy/Spring-boot-todo-app/README.md

 This is implemented in the class Task.java

-First we have the public interface `TodoListRepository.java`
+Then we need a public interface `TodoListRepository.java`

 This defines the API that we will expose: